-- If the property damage is greater than $200 but less than $1,000, the offense is a first degree misdemeanor which is punishable by up to 1 year in jail.
+- If the property damage is greater than $200 but less than $1,000, the offense is a first degree misdemeanor punishable by up to 1 year in jail.

-- If the property damage exceeds $1,000, the offense is a third degree felony which is punishable by up to 5 years in prison.
+- If the property damage exceeds $1,000, the offense is a third degree felony punishable by up to 5 years in prison.

-In order for you to be convicted of criminal mischief in Fort Walton Beach, the State must prove, beyond a reasonable doubt that the defendant:
+To be convicted of criminal mischief in Fort Walton Beach, the State must prove, beyond a reasonable doubt, that the defendant: